Bertievh/ease-acs-docs/docs/ACSEaseOperation.md

     - In the **Customer Id** field enter customer number provided by the Ease DataCenter.
     - In the **Retain Log Files** field enter a value defining the number of days to retain log files (default is 30 days).
     - In the **Ease DataCenter** section
-        - In the **Ease URL** filed enter the host and port number provided by the Ease DataCenter (host:port).
+        - In the **Ease URL** field enter the host and port number provided by the Ease DataCenter (host:port).
         - In the **Ease User** field enter the user name provided by the Ease DataCenter.
         - In the **Ease User Password** filed enter the password associated with the provided Ease User.
+        - In the **Local DataCenter** section
+        - In the **OpCon URL** filed enter the host and port number of the local OpCon system (host:port).
+        - In the **User** field enter the user name for the local OpCon system.
+        - In the **User Password** filed enter the password associated with the local OpCon User.

 6. Save the definition changes.
 7. Start the connection by selecting the **Change Communication Status** button and selecting **Enable Full Comm.**.